zengenuity/civicrm_groupprice/README.md

 ## Installation
 1. Copy the civicrm_groupprice folder into your CiviCRM extensions directory.
 2. Go to Administer > System Settings > Manage Extensions.
-3. Enable the "Limit Prices by Group" extension.
+3. Enable the "Group-Based Pricing" extension.

 ## Usage
 This extension adds two fields to the price option form found under